Rocky Mountain sculpin (Photo by Fisheries and Oceans Canada)

-The Rocky Mountain sculpin, sometimes refered to as the Eastslope sculpin or St. Mary sculpin, can be identified by its broad, flattened head and smooth, scaleless body.
+The Rocky Mountain sculpin, sometimes referred to as the Eastslope sculpin or St. Mary sculpin, can be identified by its broad, flattened head and smooth, scaleless body.
 The species' first dorsal fin and its lateral fins have tiny spines to protect it from predators.
 This small fish, reaching up to 114 millimetres, does not have a swim or air bladder.

 Where is it found?

-In Canada, this species can only be found in the Milk and St. Mary River watersheds of Alberta, as well as in the Flathead River in British Columbia.
-Sculpins are bottom-dwellers, which means they inhabit the lowest or benthic levels of waterbodies.
+In Canada, this species can only be found in the Milk River and St. Mary River watersheds of Alberta, as well as in the Flathead River in British Columbia.
+Sculpins are bottom-dwellers, which means they inhabit the lowest levels of waterbodies.
 The species prefers cool, clear streams with a rock, gravel or cobble substrate.